 KANZHUN LIMITED Announces Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- BEIJING, March 20, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED (“BOSS Zhipin” or the “Company”) (Nasdaq: BZ; HKEX: 2076), a leading online recruitment platform in China, today announced its unaudited financial results for the fourth quarter and full year ended December 31, 2022.
+BEIJING, March 20, 2023 (GLOBE NEWSWIRE) -- KANZHUN LIMITED ("BOSS Zhipin" or the "Company") BZ HKEX: 2076))), a leading online recruitment platform in China, today announced its unaudited financial results for the fourth quarter and full year ended December 31, 2022.

 Fourth Quarter and Full Year 2022 Highlights